-Waimakariri is a fast growing area, with a population estimated to be 69,000 in 2023, just north of the largest city in the South Island of New Zealand.
-Waimakariri has seen a 13% increase in population since the last census in 2018 and 21% GDP growth over the same period (4.3% GDP growth over the year to June 2023).
-Mid level projections estimate that Waimakariri will have a population of 74,400 by 2033.
+Waimakariri is a fast-growing area, with a population of 69,000 (Subnational Population Estimates to June 2024) in 25,401 households (Census 2023).
+Waimakariri is just north of Christchurch, the largest city in the South Island of New Zealand and easy commuting distance.
+Waimakariri has seen a 13% increase in population since the census in 2018 and 45% GDP growth over the same period (-0.9% GDP growth over the year to March 2024).
+Mid level projections estimate that Waimakariri will have a population of 77,100 by 2033.

-Within Waimakariri, the most rapid growth area has been in the Woodend/Pegasus area with a large number of new sections and commerical areas available.
-This is about to be overtaken by Rangiora with new subdivisions and commercial areas becoming available.
+Within Waimakariri, the most rapid growth area is in Rangiora with many new options now ready for purchase or lease but there are still many opportunities in the Woodend/Pegasus area and a large number of sections and commercial areas available.
 65% of the Waimakariri population is within the urban areas.

 67.4% of households in Waimakariri District own their own home.
 This is slightly above the average rate for New Zealand, at 64.5%

-Unlike New Zealand as a whole, house prices continue to rise in Waimakariri.
-House prices in Waimakariri rose 0.8%.
-Christchurch declined by 4.2% and Selwyn declined by 4.1%.
-New Zealand house prices overall declined by 10.2%.
+House prices continue to rise in Waimakariri.
+House prices to February 2025 in Waimakariri rose 1.7%, Christchurch rose by 3.4% and Selwyn rose by 2.6%.
+New Zealand house prices overall increased by 0.9%.

-The average weekly rent for the Waimakariri District in July 2023 was $527, slightly under the national average of $536.
-Rent levels in Waimakariri rose 9.5% over the year to July 2023
+The average (mean) weekly rent for the Waimakariri District in March 2025 was $562, slightly under the national average of $575.
+Rent levels in Waimakariri rose 5.1% over the last year.

-Sizable new housing areas have been approved in the recent long term plan for Rangiora, Kaiapoi and Woodend to keep up with demand.
+Sizable new housing areas have been established in Rangiora, Kaiapoi and Woodend to keep up with demand.

-There were 7,212 businesses in the Waimakariri District in 2023, and increase of 1.8% on the previous year.
-These businesses employed 17,900 people (An increase of 1.7%).
-Approximately 71% of those businesses have no employees and 6% of businesses have 10 or more staff.
+There were 7,305 businesses in the Waimakariri District in 2024, an increase of 1.0% on the previous year.
+These businesses employed 18,300 people (An increase of 1.7%).
+Approximately 72% of those businesses have no employees and 5.7% of businesses have 10 or more staff.
 66.5% of the working population choose to work within the district.

 The following chart shows the consumer market for the following industries in Waimakariri.
-The grey bars show where Waimakariri residents spend their money out of the district (usually Christchurch).
-The blue bars show where residents spend their money locally and the green bars show where non-locals spend their money.
+The grey bars show where residents spend their money locally, the blue bars on the left show where residents spend their money out of district (usually Christchurch) and the blue bars show where non-locals spend their money within the district.

 Net Position: Direct Consumer Market